-- The managed server: PIC Server Instrumentation (called Platform Instrumentation [PI]) is installed on the NetWare, Windows NT, Windows 2000, Linux, or UnixWare server that is going to be managed by the PIC Console software. - The managing console: PIC Console software is installed on the user console that will manage the server.
+- The managed server: Platform Instrumentation (PI) is installed on the NetWare, Windows NT, Windows 2000, Linux, or UnixWare server that is going to be managed by the PIC Console software. - The managing console: PIC Console software is installed on the user console that will manage the server.